Khuman Lampak Main Stadium

-The Khuman Lampak Main Stadium is a multi-use stadium located in Imphal, Manipur, India.
-It is used mostly for football and athletics, and host matches of Manipur State League.
+The Khuman Lampak Main Stadium is a multi-use stadium located in Imphal, in the Indian state of Manipur.
+It is used mostly for football and athletics, and hosts the majority matches of the Manipur State League.
 The stadium holds 35,285 people and was built in 1999.
 This stadium lies inside the Khuman Lampak Sports Complex.
-The stadium's record attendance was set in a football match between NEROCA FC and Indian Arrows (2–1; 2017–18 I-League season), with 35,285 people in attendance (5 January 2018).
+The stadium's record attendance was set in a football match between NEROCA FC and Indian Arrows (2–1; 2017–18 I-League season), with 35,285 people in attendance, on 5 January 2018.

+In March 2023, the stadium for the first time, hosted international matches, as India alongside Kyrgyz Republic and Myanmar appeared in games of Hero Tri-Nation Series.

 Stadium

-The stadium is a one tier stadium with roofing only on the main stand.
+It is a one-tier stadium with roofing only on the main stand.

 History

 Upgrade

-On 25 May 2011, it was announced that the stadium would get floodlights added along with a new turf.
+On 25 May 2011, it was announced that the stadium would get floodlights and a new turf.